human-d3v/f_magazine/NeoVim_as_IDE.md

   }
 }
 ```
-Here's an example of the code-action from rustaceanvim:
+Here's an example of the code-action and lsp support using rustaceanvim:
 ![rust code-action](./assets/03-rust-code-action.png)

 ## Python
+If you're writing python for data science, AI and machine learning, game
+development, or general programming, NeoVim is a great choice.
 #### Installation
 To install Python3 on Fedora, you can either install via `dnf` or build from
 source (not shown here).